 Information for Survivors of Sexual Assault

-If you have been sexually assaulted, you may have been exposed to HIV (human immunodeficiency virus), the virus that causes AIDS.
-As a sexual assault survivor, you have the right to ask that HIV testing be done on the person (the defendant) who is accused of assaulting you.
-This is called Defendant HIV Testing.
+If you have been sexually assaulted, you may have been exposed to HIV - human immunodeficiency virus.
+This is the virus that causes AIDS.
+You have the right to ask that the person accused of assaulting you get tested for HIV.
+The accused person is called the defendant.
+The test is called Defendant HIV Testing.

 What is Defendant HIV Testing?